LiDAR 2.0: Hierarchical Curvy Waveguide Detailed Routing for Large-Scale Photonic Integrated Circuits: : Automated PIC Detailed Routing

 While traditional VLSI and PCB routing often use sharp 90$^\circ$ or fixed 45$^\circ$ turns, PIC routing requires smooth curves.
 We define each routing node by its spatial location and orientation, represented as a directional node $(x, y, \textit{orientation})$.
 This directional representation is essential for maintaining alignment and orientation during port access.
 As illustrated in Fig.~\ref{fig:NeighborDefinition}, neighbor candidates are determined by the node's current orientation and a user-defined bending radius $r$.
 Based on orientation, nodes are categorized into two states: Manhattan State (MS) and Non-Manhattan State (NMS).
 MS nodes, which align with the x- or y-axis, have five possible neighbors: one directly forward and four at angular offsets of $\pm$45$^\circ$ and $\pm$90$^\circ$.
 In contrast, NMS nodes, which follow diagonal trajectories, have three potential neighbors.

 The exact positions of neighbor candidates are adaptively computed using the bend radius $r$ and grid size $s$.
 Larger bending radii and smaller grids lead to larger step sizes.
-For example, for an MS node oriented at 0$^\circ$, its directly adjacent neighbor is 1 grid unit away, while the steps to reach the 90$^\circ$ and 45$^\circ$ neighbors are calculated as:
+For example, for an MS node oriented at 0$^\circ$, its directly adjacent neighbor is 1 grid unit away, while the steps to reach the 90$^\circ$ and 45$^\circ$ neighbors are calculated as: Here, $step_{90,x}$ and $step_{90,y}$ represent the horizontal and vertical grid distances required to reach a neighbor at a 90$^\circ$ turn.
+The ceiling function $\lceil \cdot \rceil$ guarantees that the bend radius constraint is met.
+Note that unlike 45$^\circ$ diagonal neighbors in traditional 8-way A$^\ast$ search, where $step_{45,x}$ is equal to $step_{45,y}$ , our $45^\circ$ neighbors are the endpoint of the 45-degree curves, where $step_{45,x}$ and $step_{45,y}$ are not equal.